wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ### Transforming Requests to MemEvents

 What function `createMemEvent()` does is quite straightforward, and does not require much explanation.
-It first translates the request command into the memory hierarchy's command, e.g., reads will become `GETS`, and writes will become `GETX` (but reads will the locked flag set will become `GETSX`).
+It first translates the request command into the memory hierarchy's command, e.g., reads will become `GetS`, and writes will become `GetX` (but reads will the locked flag set will become `GETSX`).
 Then it allocates a new `class MemEvent` object from the heap, and initializes the object with all necessary information in order to perform the operation.
 Note that the `src_` field of the memory event object is set to the name of the interface object itself, which is